 Business Formal – The most formal clothing attire including dark, conservative suits.

 Read more on how to dress in business formal.

-"Casual Friday" – Some offices let you wear comfortable attire on Fridays, including jeans, a button down, or simple shirt.
+"Casual Friday" – Some offices let you wear comfortable attire on Fridays, including jeans, a button-down, or a simple shirt.

 Read more about how to dress for casual Friday.

 Uniform – Some jobs require employees to wear uniforms.
 Make sure your uniform is in good condition and cleaned regularly.
 Uniforms should always be worn as specified by the company to create a standard appearance.